 The following environmental organizations have been carefully selected as recipients of the proceeds from the 2017 Waterman’s Weekend fundraising efforts in the form of a SIMA Environmental Fund Grant.
 The organizations were chosen based on their commitment of those funds to specific projects that will address water quality issues, defend beaches and surf breaks, or provide education about ocean conservation.

-5 GYRES INSTITUTE: Funds will be used to support “AmbassadorShip”, a volunteer leadership program designed to educate, engage and empower 5 Gyres’ global network of supporters to take action against plastic pollution on a local scale.
+5 GYRES INSTITUTE: Funds dedicated to support the expansion of the Ambassador Program (formerly called AmbassadorShip).
+The Ambassador Program is designed to educate, engage, and empower 5 Gyres’ global network of supporters drive local solutions to plastic pollution.

 ASSATEAGUE COASTAL TRUST: Dedicated funds will be used to support the Coast Kids programs featuring monthly educational excursions, school/community group programs and summer camp, including support for scholarships to engage low-income and minority youth.

-ORANGE COUNTY COASTKEEPER: Funds will support the Coastal Water Quality Improvement Program and its efforts to reduce the health threats caused by urban runoff pollution in Orange County, Calif., through advocacy, enforcement, education, collaboration, and water monitoring efforts.
+ORANGE COUNTY COASTKEEPER: Funds will support the Coastal Water Quality Improvement Program and its efforts to reduce the health threats caused by urban runoff pollution in Orange County, Calif., through advocacy, enforcement, education, research , and water monitoring efforts.

 REEF CHECK: Funds will be used for the continued expansion of the Reef Check California program and its goal to improve marine management in California through education, training and community engagement.